ml-research/vlol-dataset-gen/README.md

 The following settings are available, the corresponding input types and default settings are noted in parentheses:

 General:

 - `dataset_size` (int, 10,000) -> Size of the dataset we want to create.
 - `output_path` (str, 'output/image_generator') -> path to the output directory in which the generated datasets are saved.
 - `cuda` (int, 0) -> Which GPU to use for rendering.
 If -1, CPU is used.

 Background knowledge:

+- `classification` (str, 'theoryx') -> The classification rule used for generating the labels of the dataset.
+  The following rules are available: 'theoryx', 'easy', 'color', 'numerical', 'multi', 'complex', 'custom'.
+  For more detailed information about the rules refer to the rule section.
+  Select custom rule to use your own personal rule.
+Therefore, define your own rule in \'example_rules/custom_rule.pl\'.
 - `bk` (str, 'MichalskiTrains') -> The train descriptions we want to generate.
 Either 'MichalskiTrains' or ' RandomTrains'.
   The 'RandomTrains' descriptions are generated randomly.